blakjakau/dev.jakbox.code/FAQ.md

 If you're running Chrome (or another Chromium-based browser), you'll be prompted to trigger the local install (usually on your second visit).

-Of course you can alway clone the repo, it includes a node+express app to host the PWA and run/install it from localhost, you could be up and running minutes from now...
+Of course you can alway clone the repo, it includes a [node+express](readme.md#Getting%20Started) app to host the PWA and run/install it from localhost, you could be up and running minutes from now...
+See [getting started](readme.md#user-content-getting-started)

+## Can I run it in X browser

+Code only works in desktop, chromium-based browsers (Chrome, Chromium, Edge, Opera), which all have the *File System Access API* implemented and enabled.

+Blocking access to an app based on a missing feature is somewhat antithetical to the premise of Web Applications, and even moreso "Progressive Web Applications".
+The unfortunate reality is that this app literally will not work this new API.

+Sure a ponyfill could be implmented that would have the user literally download a new copy of a file every time they hit `save` but the experience would be unworthy of using by anyone.

+To see the current state of the *File System Access API* on other browsers check [Can I Use](https://caniuse.com/native-filesystem-api)

 ## Can I contribute?
 #### If so, how should I?